flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeletePortfolioShare
-### Stops sharing the specified portfolio with the specified account or organization node.
-Shares to an organization node can only be deleted by the master account of an Organization.
+> Stops sharing the specified portfolio with the specified account or organization node.
+Shares to an organization node can only be deleted by the master account of an Organization.<br/>

 #### Input Parameters
 * `Action` - _required_